jdjoum/DSA-Notes/README.md

   - Efficiency: deque is more efficient for queue operations because it allows O(1) operations for both enqueue and dequeue.
   - List: When using a list, dequeuing requires O(n) because removing the first element requires shifting all the other elements forward.

+## Priority Queues (Heaps)

+  <ins>Comprehensive Overview of the Priority Queue (Heap) Data Structure</ins>

+  A **Priority Queue** (often implemented as a Heap) is a data structure that stores elements such that the element with the highest priority is always accessible at the front of the queue.
+It supports efficient retrieval of the highest (or lowest) priority element.

+  <ins>Key Concepts</ins>

+  1. Priority: Each element has an associated priority.
+The priority queue serves elements based on their priority rather than their order of insertion.
+  2. Min-Heap vs Max-Heap:
+  - In a Min-Heap, the smallest (or highest priority) element is at the top.
+  - In a Max-Heap, the largest (or highest priority) element is at the top.
+  3. Heap Property: Heaps maintain a complete binary tree structure where:
+  - Min-Heap: Every parent node has a value less than or equal to its children.
+  - Max-Heap: Every parent node has a value greater than or equal to its children.

+<ins>Key Operations</ins>

+1. Insert (Push):
+- Adds an element to the priority queue.
+- Complexity: O(log n), since the heap property must be maintained (involves "bubbling up" the newly inserted element).
+2. Extract Max/Min (Pop):
+- Removes and returns the highest (or lowest) priority element.
+- Complexity: O(log n), as the heap needs to be restructured after removal (involves "bubbling down" the last element to maintain the heap property).
+3. Peek (Top):
+- Retrieves the element with the highest (or lowest) priority without removing it.
+- Complexity: O(1), as the top element is always at the root of the heap.
+4. Decrease/Increase Key:
+- Changes the priority of an element.
+- Complexity: O(log n), since the heap property must be restored (either by bubbling up or down).
+5. Heapify:
+- Converts an arbitrary array into a heap.
+- Complexity: O(n).

+<ins>Conclusion</ins>

+Priority queues (heaps) are efficient for scenarios requiring frequent access to the highest or lowest priority element.
+They are widely used in algorithms and applications like graph traversal, scheduling, and event-driven simulations.
+The binary heap provides a good balance between simplicity and performance, while specialized heaps like the Fibonacci heap offer performance boosts for more complex operations.